sa-tre/satre-specification/docs/source/contributing/index.md

 You can think of Markdown as a few little symbols around your text that instruct how to render the text.
 For example, you could write words in **bold** (`**bold**`), in _italics_ (`_italics_`), or as a [link](https://medium.com/satre) (`[link](https://medium.com/satre)`) to another web page.

-Also when writing in Markdown, please [start each new sentence on a new line](https://sembr.org/).
+Also, when writing in Markdown, please [start each new sentence on a new line](https://sembr.org/).
 Having each sentence on a new line will make no difference to how the text is displayed.
 A blank line is needed to start a new paragraph.
 However, it makes the source and [diffs produced during the pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-comparing-branches-in-pull-requests) review easier to read ✨!